TheJonDotCom/msft-intro-to-gitops-2025-04-23/LAB01/LAB01.md

     >>- ```--clone```**(OPTIONAL)**: tells GitHub CLI to clone the repository to your local environment immediately after creating it.
     >>- ```--add-readme```: Tells GitHub CLI to make sure the new repo includes a default README.md document in the main branch. *_Every Repo should have a default README.md_*.
 ---
-3. Now lets collect the Repo URL so we can use git to clone it down to our local system: _(the previous step's output would have included the URL.
-But it is good to know how to retrieve it should you need too.)_
+3. Now lets collect the Repo URL to a Variable so we can use git to clone it down to our local system: _(the previous step's output would have included the URL.
+But it is good to know how to retrieve it should you need too and add it to Variable for ease of access.)_

     ```sh
-    gh repo view lab-api --json url --jq '.url'
+    GH_REPO_URL=$(gh repo view lab-api --json url --jq '.url')
     ```
     ```sh
     # TERMINAL OUTPUT:
-    # It will however have your GitHub Account information.
-    # Copy the web address provided by your output, you'll need that for the next step
     @BenTheBuilder-MSFTLabs ➜ /workspaces $ gh repo view lab-api --json url --jq '.url'
     https://github.com/BenTheBuilder-MSFTLabs/lab-api
     ```